owncloud-docker/compose-playground/examples/eos-compose-acceptance-tests/README.md

 - in LDAP the `cn` field has to match the `uid` field
 - the display name for the user is taken from the `sn` field in LDAP
+- when trying to share in phoenix, a list of avatars is shown, but no names of the users/groups